-But if there is one eco thing BM is famous for, it’s the Leave No Trace element.
+If there is one sustainable thing Burning Man is famous for, it’s the Leave No Trace element.
 And that extends to our fashion choices for the Burn.

 This ethos, unfortunately, doesn’t always extend off the Playa.
 For example, last year at the end of the Burn somebody gifted me a bunch of blinky light necklaces.
 Last night I went through my bin ‘o Burner stuff, and found them – rubber LED lights wrapped in plastic, made who knows where by who knows who.
 They’re going to be immensely useful for not getting run over at night!
 But I can’t recycle that plastic film they came in.